-For developers of certified health IT, enforcement of new conditions of certification for information blocking and APIs are delayed until February 2, 2021.
+For developers of certified health IT, compliance with the new conditions of certification for information blocking and APIs are delayed until April 5, 2021.

 Developers of certified health IT will need to comply with the new ONC standards for obtaining and maintaining certification.
-The regulations establishing these standards become effective on June 30, 2020, but ONC delayed the compliance date for many of the new requirements.
-And, on April 21, ONC said it would also delay enforcement of the new requirements until three months after the compliance date has passed.
-In other words, ONC will be allowing IT developers a grace period of noncompliance, and forbear from action to remedy or sanction the noncompliance.
+The regulations establishing these standards technically became effective on June 30, 2020, but ONC delayed the compliance date for many of the new requirements in the ONC Final Rule.
+In the Interim Final Rule, ONC again pushes back certain compliance dates until April 5, 2021.

-Below are some of the key compliance and effective dates for the new certification conditions related to interoperability and information blocking for certified health IT:
+Here are some of the key compliance and effective dates for the new certification conditions related to interoperability and information blocking for certified health IT.